-The main idea behind \Alg{quadratic_t} and its representation as a two-player game appear in \autoref{sec:techniques}, accompanied by explanatory figures for the case when $t=1$.
+In this section, we state our online-erasure-resilient quadraticity tester (\Alg{quadratic_t}) and prove \Thm{quadraticity}.
+The main idea behind \Alg{quadratic_t} and its representation as a two-player game appear in \Sec{techniques}, accompanied by explanatory figures for the case when $t=1$.
 We now give a high level overview of \Alg{quadratic_t}.
 For a function $f \colon \{0,1\}^d \to \{0,1\}$ and $x,y,z \in \{0,1\}^d,$ let

 where the first sum is mod $2$.
 We say a triple $(x, y, z)$ \emph{violates} quadraticity if $T_f(x,y,z) = 1$.
 The tester of Alon et al.~samples three vectors $x,y,z \in \{0,1\}^d$ uniformly and independently at random and rejects if $(x,y,z)$ violates quadraticity.
 Our tester looks for the same kind of violations as the tester of Alon et al.